Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Proving the Liveness of PBFT

-{\em Proof.} Since all correct processes call {\tt start} (line~\ref{line:castro:start0}), by \startup a correct process eventually enters some view.
-We now show that correct processes keep entering new views forever.
+\begin{myclaim} Every view is entered by some correct process. \end{myclaim} \begin{claimproof} Since all correct processes call {\tt start} (line~\ref{line:castro:start0}), by \startup a correct process eventually enters some view.
+We now show that correct processes keep entering new views forever (analogously to the proof of Proposition~\ref{lem:live-toy} in \S\ref{sec:sync}).
 Assume that this is false, so that there exists a maximal view $v$ entered by any correct process.
 Let $P$ be any set of $f+1$ correct processes and consider an arbitrary process $p_i\in P$ that enters $v$.
 The process that broadcast $x$ is correct, and thus keeps broadcasting $x$ until the value is delivered (line~\ref{alg:castro:send-to-all}).
 Since $x$ is never delivered, $p_i$ is guaranteed to receive $x$ while in $v$.
 Then by Lemma~\ref{thm:castro:completeness}, $p_i$ eventually calls $\padvance$ while in $v$.
 Since $p_i$ was picked arbitrarily, we have $\forall p_i \in P.\, {\te{i}{v}\fdef} {\implies} {\ta{i}{v}\fdef}$.
 Then by \progress we get $\tm{v+1}\fdef$, which yields a contradiction.
 Thus, correct processes keep entering views forever.
-The claim then follows from Proposition~\ref{sync:noskip} ensuring that, if a view is entered by a correct process, then so are all preceding views.
+The claim then follows from Proposition~\ref{sync:noskip}. \end{claimproof}

 Let view $v_1$ be the first view such that $v_1\ge \B$ and $\tm{v_1}\geq \GST$; such a view exists by Claim 1.
 The next claim is needed to show that all correct processes will increase their timeouts high enough to satisfy the bounds in Lemma~\ref{thm:castro:all-good}.